2017: The stories that moved us

 A random act of kindness by an Indianapolis woman went viral in a big way when a picture of her helping a blind man catch a cab while leaving a Cubs game was posted on Facebook.

-Casey Spelman is a Carmel native and a speech language pathologist at the Indiana School for the death.
+Casey Spelman is a Carmel native and a speech language pathologist at the Indiana School for the Deaf.
 She said she spotted the man struggling to get the attention of cab drivers so she walked over to help.
 Spelman said she didn’t know a man from Indiana just happened to be watching and snapped the photo.
 It’s also one of RTV6’s most watched videos on YouTube in 2017 with more than 900,000 views.
+Watch it below:

 Thelma Jean says goodbye to Marsh after five decades